gvwilson/thirdbit/src/fiction/in-heck/index.md

-He whirled around just in time to see one of the helibots that had escaped earlier rise into the air with the older Roo sister dangling in its claws.
+He whirled around just in time to see one of the helibots that had escaped earlier rise into the air with the older Roo sister struggling in its claws.

 Thoughtful raised her rifle.
 "No!"